FedRAMP/docs/docs/rev5/key-security-indicators.md

     Set security goals for the cloud service offering based on FedRAMP 20x Phase Two Key Security Indicators (KSIs - you are here), develop automated validation of status and progress to the greatest extent possible, and persistently address all related requirements and recommendations.

+    **Note:** This KSI is not intended to create an infinite loop; unlike other KSI-AFR themed indicators, this KSI is addressed by otherwise addressing all the KSIs.
+Providers and assessors may use this KSI to summarize the approach, coverage, status, etc. but are not expected to include all KSIs within this KSI in an infinite loop.

     **Reference:** [Key Security Indicators](https://fedramp.gov/docs/key-security-indicators)